maheshmurag/InTheLoop/README.md

 6. Final grade calculation
 7. Handle [this](https://scontent.xx.fbcdn.net/hphotos-xft1/v/t34.0-12/12395361_1647944725464690_391096720_n.jpg?oh=a616ca29147d5ecedfc4a79247d47484&oe=567014EB).
 8. Count and store table length then highlight classes when row length changes (i.e. a basic notifications system).
+9. Better Chrome Store logos and icon (instead of using School Loop's icon)

 ##Installation
 InTheLoop is still in development, but the beta version is available [here](https://chrome.google.com/webstore/detail/in-the-loop-for-school-lo/ppigcngidmooiiafkelbilbojiijffag).